Sayan11071998/UE5-Devil-May-Cry-Clone/README.md

 `IDMC_CombatInterface` defines the contract every combatant implements.

-When adding a **ranged enemy**:
-- No AnimNotifies were changed
-- Only the relevant interface functions were overridden
-- Unused methods remained no-ops

-This keeps the **animation layer completely decoupled** from gameplay classes.
+When adding a **ranged enemy**, no AnimNotifies were changed — only the relevant interface functions were overridden, and unused methods remained no-ops.
+The **animation layer stays completely decoupled** from gameplay classes.

 ---

 ### Data-Driven Design

-All combat data lives in **`DMC_ComboDataAsset`**, including:
+All combat data lives in **`DMC_ComboDataAsset`**:
 - Montage references
 - Special attack flags
 - Damage multipliers
 - Rage settings
 - Hit reactions

 There are **no hardcoded gameplay values**.
 Tuning combat feel or adding new combos is **editor-only** — no recompiles required.

 ---

 ## Technical Challenges

 ### Combo Chaining & Mixed Inputs
 An early single-index approach broke as soon as mixed LMB/RMB combos were introduced.
-Splitting logic into **Light, Heavy, and Extender indices** and treating mixed combos as two phases solved the issue.
+Splitting into **Light, Heavy, and Extender indices** and treating mixed combos as two phases solved it.
+Incorrect resets were fixed by resetting the appropriate index on attack-type switch and firing `Notify_ResetState` at montage end.

-Incorrect resets caused attacks to resume from the wrong position.
-This was fixed by:
-- Resetting the appropriate index when switching attack types
-- Firing `Notify_ResetState` at montage end

----

-### Too Many States, Too Many Edge Cases
+### State Explosion

-With attacking, dodging, parrying, jumping, finisher, and rage all active, logic checks became scattered and error-prone.
+With attacking, dodging, parrying, jumping, finisher, and rage all active simultaneously, logic checks became scattered.
 Centralizing everything into **`EDMC_PlayerState`** and validating state at the **entry point of every action** eliminated most edge-case bugs.

+### Player Drifting Through Enemies
+Root motion pushed the player forward each hit, eventually causing pass-throughs.
+Locking movement felt too stiff — instead, calling `SnapToTarget()` at the start of every `ExecuteAttack()` re-aligns yaw per hit, keeping the player naturally positioned throughout the combo.

 ---

-### Player Drifting Past Enemies

-Root motion pushed the player forward slightly each hit, eventually causing them to pass through enemies.

-Locking movement felt too stiff.
-Instead, calling `SnapToTarget()` at the start of every `ExecuteAttack()` re-aligns yaw per hit, keeping the player naturally positioned in front of the enemy throughout the combo.

----

 ## What I Learned

-State management is the backbone of any action game — and I learned that the hard way.
+> State management is the backbone of any action game — and I learned that the hard way.

 Once `EDMC_PlayerState` was centralized, most edge-case bugs simply disappeared.

-The component-based approach dramatically improved debugging speed, and the interface-driven design is something I’ll carry into every future project.
+The component-based approach dramatically improved debugging speed, and the interface-driven design is something I'll carry into every future project.
 Writing a system once and having it work everywhere is genuinely satisfying.